Oisota/dotfiles/README.markdown

-# Misc config files for various apps
+# Dotfiles and such
-neovim, tmux, bash, etc.
+Currently just have my neovim config here.